0ENZO/PA_2A2/README.md

 Or you can copy this line, and create a file  `.env.local` at the root of the folder, paste it, and check the configurations.

-This way, symfony will only look at the `.env.local` instead of the `.env` file when you are performing local processing.
+This way, symfony will only looks at the `.env.local` instead of the `.env` file when you are performing local processing.

 ### 2.2 Creation of the database

-With Doctrine, Entity Class represents our database.
-So we have to tell Doctrine to translate what's inside our class, to SQL satement.
-In order to perform this action, you have to execute the following statements :
+With Doctrine, Entity Classes represent our database.
+So we have to tell Doctrine to translate what's inside our class, to SQL satements.
+In order to perform this action, you have to execute the following commands :

 (NB : All the following commands have to be performed at the root of the Web Application, which is ` PA_2A2/drivncook/` )